Higashi-Moro Station: Platforms

-Adjacent stations

 History

 The station opened on 16 December 1934.

 Platform edge sensors and TV monitors were installed in 2008 ahead of the start of driver-only operation on the Ogose Line from June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Ogose Line, with Higashi-Moro Station becoming "TJ-45".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 5,637 passengers daily.